ronny-rentner/ultraimport/readme.md

 Get control over your imports -- no matter how you run your code.

-**Warning: This is an early hack.
-There are only few unit tests, yet.
-Maybe not stable!**

 [Overview](#overview) | [Installation](#installation) | [Quickstart](#quickstart) | [Documentation](#documentation)

 [![PyPI Package](https://img.shields.io/pypi/v/ultradict.svg)](https://pypi.org/project/ultraimport)